joemasilotti/masilotti.com-sitepress/pages/turbo-ios/tips-and-tricks.html.md

 ---
-title: Hybrid iOS apps with Turbo – Part 6: Tips and tricks
+title: "Hybrid iOS apps with Turbo – Part 6: Tips and tricks"
 date: 2021-05-13
 description: |
   Tips and tricks I’ve picked up over the years that help make the app feel more native and development easier.
 layout: article

+series: Hybrid iOS apps with Turbo
+series_title: "Part 6: Tips and tricks"
+series_path: /turbo-ios

 ---